Injectivity theorem for pseudo-effective line bundles and its applications: Restriction lemma

 is exact for any member $H$ of $\mathcal H$. \end{cor} \begin{proof} It is easy to see that

 is a nonempty Zariski open set of $\Lambda$ since $\Lambda$ is a free linear system on $X$.
-Therefore $\mathcal H$ is dense in $\Lambda$ in the classical topology by Theorem \ref{f-thm3.7} (see Theorem \ref{f-thm1.10}).
+Therefore $\mathcal H$ is dense in $\Lambda$ in the classical topology by Theorem \ref{x-thm3.6} (see Theorem \ref{f-thm1.10}).

 Let $H$ be a member of $\mathcal H$.
-Then we obtain the following commutative diagram (see also \eqref{eq31}).
+Then we obtain the following commutative diagram (see also \eqref{x-3.2}).

-As in the proof of Lemma \ref{f-lem3.2}, we obtain $\Coker \alpha= \mathcal J(\varphi)|_H$.
+As in the proof of Lemma \ref{x-lem3.2}, we obtain $\Coker \alpha= \mathcal J(\varphi)|_H$.
 Since $H\in \mathcal H\subset \mathcal G$, we have $\mathcal J(\varphi)|_H=\mathcal J(\varphi|_H)$.
-Therefore, we obtain the desired short exact sequence \eqref{eq332}. \end{proof}
+Therefore, we obtain the desired short exact sequence \eqref{x-3.10}. \end{proof}

-We will use Corollary \ref{f-cor3.13} in Step \ref{step3} in the proof of Proposition \ref{f-prop1.9} (see Section \ref{f-sec4}).
-We close this section with a remark on the multiplier ideal sheaves associated to effective $\mathbb Q$-divisors on smooth projective varieties.
+We will use Corollary \ref{x-cor3.11} in Step \ref{x-step1.9.3} in the proof of Proposition \ref{f-prop1.9} (see Section \ref{x-sec4}).
+We close this section with a remark on the multiplier ideal sheaves associated with effective $\mathbb Q$-divisors on smooth projective varieties.

 \begin{rem}[Multiplier ideal sheaves for effective $\mathbb Q$-divisors] Let $X$ be a smooth projective variety and let $D$ be an effective $\mathbb Q$-divisor on $X$.
 Let $S$ be a smooth hypersurface in $X$.
 We assume that $S$ is not contained in any component of $D$.
 Then we obtain the following short exact sequence: